How to fly drones in ENAIRE geographical areas?

 Royal Decree 517/2024 lays out the following notable requirements in terms of coordinating flight operations with airport managers and air navigation service providers:

-UAS geographical areas in controlled airspace and flight information zones (FIZ) (Article 42).
+UAS geographical zones in controlled airspace and flight information zones (FIZ) (Article 42).

 Access by recreational pilots to geographical areas under the same conditions as professionals.

-Flights in the geographical areas of aerodromes and heliports
+Flights in the geographical zones of aerodromes and heliports

-Flights inside these geographical areas will be coordinated with the relevant manager.
-In the case of areas associated with a facility of the AENA network, the request will ONLY be made through the contact indicated in PLANEA or ENAIRE DRONES at least 20 calendar days before the date of the activity.
+Flights inside these geographical zones will be coordinated with the relevant manager.
+In the case of zones associated with a facility of the AENA network, the request will ONLY be made through the contact indicated in PLANEA or ENAIRE DRONES at least 20 calendar days before the date of the activity.
 AENA will coordinate the operation with the relevant ATS provider.

 AENA and ENAIRE have internal coordination mechanisms and will issue a single response.

-General UAS geographical areas for operational safety reasons in the vicinity of public-use, civil or military airports (Art.
+General UAS geographical zones for safety reasons in the vicinity of public-use, civil or military airports (Art.
 41, sec. a), RD517/2024).
 All distances measured from the aerodrome reference point (ARP).

-General UAS geographical areas for operational safety reasons in the vicinity of public-use, civil or military heliports (Art.
+General UAS geographical zones for safety reasons in the vicinity of public-use, civil or military heliports (Art.
 41, sec. b), RD517/2024).
 All distances measured from the aerodrome reference point (ARP).

-Flights in geographical areas of airspace controlled by ENAIRE and FIZ
+Flights in geographical zones of airspace controlled by ENAIRE and FIZ

 You can see various examples at the following link.